wehkamp/front-end-guide/README.md

   * People are not yet used to installable web apps.
 They might prefer a native app, because of familiarity.
   * PWAs are still in the early adopter stage, there are not many tools and support libraries that make the development of a PWA easier.

 Even though PWAs are still in their infancy, we think that an e-commerce site like ours will benefit greatly from the speed improvements and native feel that it's worth pursuing a PWA solution.
 For new engineers, it might be a challenge, because there are many things that are a part of building a PWA that are technically advanced (like code splitting, tree shaking, etc.).
-However, PWAs are currently hot, so many of the front end leaders are blogging about this and building tools to make creating a PWA easier.
+However, PWAs are currently hot, so many of the front-end leaders are blogging about this and building tools to make creating a PWA easier.

 ### Study links
  - [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/)